Kelynn23/cse110-w21-group22/admin/meetings/022321-meeting.md

 ### Agenda
 - Work on video assignment
 - Discuss tasklist feature
+- Discuss what we achieved during the first sprint

 ### Notes
 - Showed demo for simple tasklist
 - Decided to have someone do exploratory coding for the tasklist but keep it simple and isolated from the timer
+- See sprint notes for sprint related information